mchamochin1/Pricing-Predictions-on-Energy/README.md

 # Conclusion

 Producer energy price is a predictor of what may show up in the economy in the coming months.
 Energy producer prices affect consumer prices and GDP.
 An energy producer increases in the price by 1% promoted, consumer prices going up by 0.27% and GDP also going up by 0.17%, on average in the euro area for 2000-2022.

 We observe producer prices of energy presents substantial volatility in EU.
 The highest energy producer prices volatility occurred during in the years 2021 and 2022.
 In term of the trend, we observe the higher peak in 2022.

 Concerning the best prediction models for energy producer prices in Europe,  **SARIMAX** provided the best results, as the time series part is more present than the external variables part.
-The **Ensemble with StandardScaler, PCA and XGBRegressor** adding seasonality with time lagging provided also good results. **The prices of energy forecast reveal that prices will decrease in 2023**.
+The **Ensemble with StandardScaler, PCA and XGBRegressor** adding seasonality with time lagging provided also good results.
+We perform **multi-step forecasting** to forecast the next 12 timesteps, in particular we use the **recursive strategy**. **The prices of energy forecast reveal that prices will decrease in 2023**.

 **All this should consider the extent to which EU countries implement a strong and united policy response to the energy crisis**.
 A positive policy implementation would contain the direct impact of the producer energy price increase on households and firms and would stabilise inflation, reducing the need for further interest rate hikes and allowing an earlier recovery.